Tutorial: Agent Collaboration

 Looking at [Task API Design](/task-api-design), what's the best approach

-for the authentication endpoints?Plugin-aware:
+for the authentication endpoints?Shard-aware:

 with today's completed tasks.Convention-following: